 I can remember my mother.
 She had blonde hair and smelt of roses.
 At least I think that’s what they are called. ’Roses’; it is a word I associate with her.
 Some kind of flower anyway.
 I can picture the twitch she had in her fingers and how she would roll her shoulders and twist her neck to try and relax herself.
 She had that blue sky backdrop.
 She would shake her long hair into my face.
 It tickled me and made me giggle.
 And smile.

 Today I went to see the flowers.
+There aren’t any roses there.
 It is the one place that has a breeze all round the space.
-I like to stand by the vents and let the mix of warm and cold air buzz over my skin.
+I like to float by the vents and let the mix of warm and cold air buzz over my skin.
 It gives me goosebumps and my hair floats all around, just like my mother’s.
 I don’t remember her face.

 He said “Loneliness is the state of being alone in solitary isolation,”

-I said, “Really, well…does that describe me?”
+I said, “Really?…does that describe me?”